KehindeAkinbowale/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-draws a diagonal line on the terminal
+function that prints a square